-27. The Commission intends to repeat the Public Service Working from Home collection in 2025 to monitor the impact of the new guidance, and will report on system level changes as agencies give effect to the Government's expectations.
-We anticipate running the collection in May 2025, with data being published alongside reporting from the Public Service Census in mid-2025.
+We plan to repeat the Public Service Working from Home collection in 2025 in May 2025, with data being published alongside reporting from the Public Service Census in mid-2025.
 After this collection we will again explore the ongoing need to centrally monitor this activity.